-- A. Method of Payment - 1.
-Actual cost reimbursement will be made monthly for housing and housing supports. - 2.
+- 1. Actual cost reimbursement will be made monthly for housing and housing supports. - 2.
 The following reporting with details listed below will be required: - a.
 Eligible Participant rent amounts. - b.
 Any other housing related costs including utilities, move-in costs and other cost related to housing stability. - 3.
-The Provider will be allowed to include a 10% administrative rate on the monthly invoice based on the Provider direct costs for these housing supports. - B. Additional Requirements
+The Provider will be allowed to include a 10% administrative rate on the monthly invoice based on the Provider direct costs for these housing supports.